gabrielsoltz/ess-gitlab/README.md

 Scanner for Gitlab Security Mis-Configurations

 Most of the tools for Code Analysis focus on scanning the code itself (like SAST tools), but what about the repository containing the code?
-Some vulnerabilities or miss-configuration in the repository could lead to countless attack vectors without having any vulnerability in the code itself.
+Some vulnerabilities or mis-configuration in the repository could lead to countless attack vectors without having any vulnerability in the code itself.

-Scanning repository miss-configurations it's a critical part of securing your infrastructure.
+Scanning repository mis-configurations it's a critical part of securing your infrastructure.

-Here are some common miss-configurations checks for Gitlab repositories.
+Here are some common mis-configurations checks for Gitlab repositories.

 ## How to use it